3d4t4n3wg0ld/jon_portfolio.github.io/README.md

 ### Projects
 1.Experimenting with deep learning models
-Kaggle competition enthusiast.
+2.Kaggle competition enthusiast.
-Learning extensively Python as well as Pytorch library Interested in participating in ML research projects, shaping tomorrow using ML
+3.Learning extensively Python as well as Pytorch library 4.Interested in participating in ML research projects, shaping tomorrow using ML